-After years of experience advising businesses to negotiate and draw up contracts for the exploitation of their IP rights, the team is now also in a position to counsel companies looking to exploit the multiple resources offered by the new information and communication technologies (personal data files, cyber-surveillance, online sales, commercial web sites, etc.).
-Our lawyers are also notoriously familiar with the specific IP-related judicial procedures (design and trademark protection in particular), especially those brought about by the digital economy (proceedings on the merits and in urgent matters, protective measures, seizures, internet-based bailiff’s report procedures, etc.).
+After years of experience advising businesses and negotiating and drawing up contracts for the exploitation of their IP rights, the team is now also in a position to counsel companies looking to exploit the multiple resources offered by the new information and communication technologies (personal data files, cyber-surveillance, online sales, commercial web sites, etc.).
+Our lawyers are also notoriously familiar with the specific IP-related judicial procedures (design and trademark protection in particular), especially those brought about by the digital economy (proceedings on the merits and in urgent matters, protective measures, seizures, recording of evidence on the internet by a bailiff, etc.).

 The team’s lawyers work in French and in English.
-Involved at all stages of the case, the partners remain in operational control and are responsible for strategic decision-making in close contact with clients.
-Our lawyers can also count on the assistance of many foreign IP / IT lawyers (in particular from the worldwide PLG network) for the exploitation and protection of clients’ rights abroad.
+Involved at all stages of the case, the partners remain in operational control and are responsible for strategic decision-making in close coordination with the clients.
+Our lawyers can also count on the assistance of many foreign IP / IT experts (in particular from the worldwide PLG network) for the exploitation and protection of our clients’ rights abroad.

 What We Do